coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 </div>
 <div class="docs-tip-inner-right">

 As noted above, the properties and values returned will vary slightly because of core variances in store functionality.
 For example, Apple will return `"restored"` for the `state` property of restored purchases, but Google&nbsp;Play and Amazon will group normal purchases and restored purchases collectively under the `"purchased"` state.
-In&nbsp;addition, each store returns an assortment of unique properties which you may need to inspect, so please consult the documentation for [iOS][api.library.store.event.storeTransaction.transaction], [Android][plugin.google-iap-billing.event.storeTransaction.transaction], and [Amazon][plugin.amazon-iap-v2.event.storeTransaction.transaction] respectively.
+In&nbsp;addition, each store returns an assortment of unique properties which you may need to inspect, so please consult the documentation for [iOS][api.library.store.event.storeTransaction.transaction], [Android][plugin.google-iap-billing-v2.event.storeTransaction.transaction], and [Amazon][plugin.amazon-iap-v3.event.storeTransaction.transaction] respectively.

 </div>
 </div>